 keep your quality-of-life meters running solidly in the red:

 The views here are almost indescribable.
-There's a 270-degree panorama including Half Dome,
+There's a 270-degree panorama including

-Clouds Rest, the waterfalls of the Mist Trail, dozens of peaks in the eastern Sierra range, and much of
+Mist Trail, dozens of peaks in the eastern Sierra range, and much of

 Yosemite Valley.
 It's probably the best place in all of Yosemite for watching the sunset.